 Use of mobile phones in any of the college's computer rooms is prohibited

 All computer rooms are classrooms!
-Students are therefore required to work at all times and avoid unnecessary disruption to other users of the facility
+Students are therefore required to work quietly at all times and avoid unnecessary disruption to other users of the facility

-While using any ICT facility, each student is responsible for his/her actions and is accontable to all staff members of this college.
+While using any ICT facility, each student is responsible for his/her actions and is accountable to all staff members of this college.
 If a member of staff observes any student in breach of college IT regulations, the offending student will be asked to cease that activity immediately and may face sanctions or further punitive measures.

-Sanctions

-Physical abuse of ICT equipment, misuse of the Internet and/or other computer facilities will result in the immediate withdrawal of access privileges for an indefinite period of time.
-In the event of a serious breach of college regulations, access privileges will only be restored following a meeting between the student, the course coordinator and the IT system administrator.
-Further punitive measures may also be incurred, i.e., suspension or expulsion from a course of study.
-The college also reserves the right to report any illegal activities to the approprate authorities.

 Internet Legislation